baoboa/pyqt5/doc/html/_sources/installation.txt

 .. cmdoption:: --configuration <FILE>

-    ``<FILE>`` contains the configuration of the PyQt5 build to be used instead of dynamically introspecting the system and is used when cross-compiling.
+    ``<FILE>`` contains the configuration of the PyQt5 build to be used instead of dynamically introspecting the system and is typically used when cross-compiling.
+See :ref:`ref-configuration-files`.
-    The :file:`configurations` directory contains configuration files for a number of target devices.

 .. cmdoption:: --confirm-license